-(b) They are approved by the administrator or chief referee; and,
+(b) They are approved by the administrator or chief referee; and, the organizer, approved by the CEO, and made available in writing to participants before the race.

 (c) They are made available in written form to the participants before the race.